AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/Reading_Data_API.md

 <a name="getvaluesindexcollection"></a>
 ### `Index Collection`

 Returns events at the specified indexes.
-If no stored event exists at a specified index, the streamâ€™s read characteristics determine how the returned event is calculated.
+If no stored event exists at a specified index, the stream’s read characteristics determine how the returned event is calculated.

 **Request**
  ```text